Watery Stool in Newborn Babies – Is It Normal?

 The treatment for watery stool would depend on what is causing it to be watery.
 Dietary modifications and prescription medication should help alleviate the condition.
 Certain helpful tips that can be followed are:

-- Do not stop the breastfeed.
+- Do not stop breastfeeding.
 Continue feeding at intervals as suggested by your baby’s paediatrician.

-- Feed more often but in smaller quantity if diarrhoea is accompanied by vomiting.
+- Feed more often but in smaller quantities if diarrhoea is accompanied by vomiting.

 - A combination of diarrhoea and vomiting can be a sign of infection which can take a foul turn rapidly if dehydration is unchecked.

 - Formula or bottle-fed babies with a consistently watery stool for a period beyond two weeks should be taken for a consultation.

 - A change in formula could help check watery stool in some formula-fed babies.